bradcush/cheatsheets/VIM.md

 ### Buffers, windows, and tab pages
 Working with files in vim is slightly different that what you're used to with your traditional editor.
-Buffers are the way you interact with files and so the relationship between buffers, windows, and tab pages is a fundamental idea one needs to understand.
+Buffers are the way you interact with files and more generally and view into a file on disk.
+Think of them as an in memory representation of a file.
+The relationship between buffers, windows, and tab pages is a fundamental idea in working with vim.

+* Buffers (Views into files)
+* Windows (Views into buffers)
+* Tab pages (Views into windows)

 #### Tab pages > windows > buffers
 Tab pages can contains many windows, which can contain many buffers,